 The Park has wheelchairs (not mobility scooters) that are available for daily hire from our Visitor Information Office.
 We take a £10.00 returnable deposit and ideally require an advanced booking as we have limited numbers available.

 The Park currently has one inverted ride (rides that go upside down), Black Pearl.
 In addition, Lightwater Valley has two rides that have a swing of over 180 degrees, these are The Eagles Claw and the Flying Cutlass.

 Yes- Within reason.
-You can ride any ride that you wish but please be prepared that you may be advised not to ride a particular ride by an operator if they feel that it will cause you more problems or it will be a risk to yourself or others.
+You can ride any ride that you wish but please be prepared that you may be advised not to ride a particular ride by an operator if they feel there is an unacceptable risk to your safety or the safety of others.
 Any medical restrictions will be advised on the board at the entrance to each ride, please see our Disabled Access Guide for more details, click here to view.

-Please note: if you are disabled and have a preferential ride access wristband then you must be accompanied by a carer on every ride.
+Please note: if you are disabled and have a preferential ride access wristband then you must be accompanied by your essential companion on every ride.

 It is entirely up to the discretion of the ride operator, whether you are allowed to ride.
 (Please be advised that you may be asked not to ride as it may have a negative impact on your injury due to the extreme forces involved.).
-More details can be found in our Disabled Access Guide, click here for details.
+It may not be possible to go on rides where you need to grip the safty bar, more details can be found in our Disabled Access Guide, click here for details.

 The Park has a strict policy on the use of cameras on rides as they can pose a safety risk if not secured properly.
 No cameras including Go Pro's are permitted on rides.

 Lightwater Valley cannot be held responsible for any loss or damage of cameras/ phones etc if taken onto a ride.